Achievement gaps in the United States: Attempts to reduce the gender gap

-LGBT achievement gap
+LGBTQ achievement gap

-The LGBT achievement gap refers to the difference in academic performance and achievement between LGBT youth and their heterosexual peers.
-Historically, the circumstance of LGBT youth in education has received little attention from scholars and the media.
-The term LGBT refers to lesbian, gay, bisexual, and transgender persons but often is understood to encompass the sexual minority.
-Before the turn of the century, little research went into the topic of the LGBT population in schools.
-However, with the Gay, Lesbian and Straight Education Network's (GLSEN) recurring study on school climate in the U.S. for LGBT students, there is now more information indicating the existence of an achievement gap.
-LGBT students in the U.S. tend to have lower GPAs than their heterosexual peers, as well as higher truancy and dropout rates.
+The LGBTQ achievement gap refers to the difference in academic performance and achievement between LGBTQ youth and their heterosexual peers.
+Historically, the circumstance of LGBTQ youth in education has received little attention from scholars and the media.
+The term LGBTQ refers to lesbian, gay, bisexual, transgender, and queer persons but often is understood to encompass the sexual minority.
+Before the turn of the century, little research went into the topic of the LGBTQ population in schools.
+However, with the Gay, Lesbian and Straight Education Network's (GLSEN) recurring study on school climate in the U.S. for LGBTQ students, there is now more information indicating the existence of an achievement gap.
+LGBTQ students in the U.S. tend to have lower GPAs than their heterosexual peers, as well as higher truancy and dropout rates.
 There are many supposed causes of this achievement gap, as well as efforts to alleviate the disparity.

-In United States secondary schools, LGBT youth often have more difficult experiences compared to their heterosexual peers, leading to observed underachievement, though current data is limited.
-In Massachusetts, LGBT youth are 12% less likely to make A and B grades than their heterosexual peers.
-The GLSEN reports that 92.3% of LGBT youth report experienced harassment in 2011, compared to about 25% of the general youth population (as reported by the United States Department of Justice).
-Among LGBT youth, those who endure more severe harassment report significantly lower GPAs than LGBT youth who endure less harassment (2.9 to 3.2, respectively).
-Less-harassed LGBT youth are also twice as likely to plan for higher education than their highly victimized peers, indicating a general lack of interest in school among LGBT youth.
+In United States secondary schools, LGBTQ youth often have more difficult experiences compared to their heterosexual peers, leading to observed underachievement, though current data is limited.
+In Massachusetts, LGBTQ youth are 12% less likely to make A and B grades than their heterosexual peers.
+A GLSEN survey in 2011 found that 92.3%(76.1% in 2021 survey) of LGBTQ youth report experienced verbal harassment in schools once within the last year with 48.9%(29.8% in 2021 survey) reporting it more often or frequently.
+Among LGBTQ youth, those who endure more severe harassment report significantly lower GPAs than LGBT youth who endure less harassment (2.9 to 3.2, respectively).
+Less-harassed LGBTQ youth are also twice as likely to plan for higher education than their highly victimized peers.

-Dropping out and absenteeism are also concerns with LGBT youth.
-According to the National Education Association's report on LGBT students, gay and bisexual students are almost twice as likely to consider dropping out as heterosexual students, and transgendered students are even more likely.
-High instances of dropping out prevent LGBT students from pursuing higher education.
-Because most studies focus on students enrolled in school and it is hard to find a sample of student youth out of school, an accurate count of LGBT youth who have dropped out of school is hard to obtain.
-While many LGBT students do not drop out, they often miss school because they feel unsafe.
+Dropping out and absenteeism are also concerns with LGBTQ youth.
+According to the National Education Association's report on LGBTQ students, gay and bisexual students are almost twice as likely to consider dropping out as heterosexual students, and transgender students are even more likely.
+High instances of dropping out prevent LGBTQ students from pursuing higher education.
+Because most studies focus on students enrolled in school and it is hard to find a sample of student youth out of school, an accurate count of LGBTQ youth who have dropped out of school is hard to obtain.
+While many LGBTQ students do not drop out, they often miss school because they feel unsafe.
 Nationwide, about 50% of students enduring severe verbal harassment, and 70% of students enduring severe physical harassment miss school once a month out of concern for their safety.
-Studies in Massachusetts schools indicate that LGBT students are up to six times more likely than heterosexual students to miss school.
+Studies in Massachusetts schools indicate that LGBTQ students are up to six times more likely than heterosexual students to miss school.
 Likewise, students in California who endure harassment "because of actual or perceived sexual orientation" are three times as likely as non-harassed heterosexual students to miss school, meaning even heterosexual students harassed for suspected sexual orientation endure some of these problems.